 Investigative Support Division

-When necessary, the Investigative Operations Division takes up where the street patrol officer leaves off: tracking the offender and making the case against him or her.
+The Investigative Support Division, commanded by Major Mike Barton, takes up where the street patrol officer leaves off: tracking the offender and making the case against him or her.
 These responsibilities fall to the police detectives who operate out of either the Criminal Investigation or Special Investigation Section.

 The Criminal Investigation Section, which employs general investigation detectives in each of the five precincts, is responsible for investigating assaults, domestic violence, sex crimes, financial crimes, gun crimes, homicides and robberies.
 This section is also responsible for collecting, documenting and preserving evidence from crime scenes.

 The Special Investigation Section investigates and employs resources to identify those selling and trafficking narcotics.
 The narcotics unit also enforces laws pertaining to the licensing of establishments that sell alcohol or provide adult entertainment, and investigates illegal gambling and prostitution.